aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

     ```
  2. Run `terraform init`
  3. Make sure you have Docker running and deploy the Terraform by running `terraform apply`
  4. When prompted with `Do you want to perform these actions?` enter `yes` and wait for the backend to be deployed.
-This may take up to X minutes.